hgbidon/medicaid-chip-telehealth-analysis/README.md

 This project examines how telehealth adoption evolved before, during, and after the COVID-19 pandemic, highlighting differences in healthcare access patterns, utilization behavior, and state-level adoption trends.

-This project was completed during the TruBridge Healthcare Data Analytics Externship.
+This project was completed during the TruBridge Healthcare Data Analytics Externship at Extern.

 ---